memgraph/docs/products/memgraph/v0.15.0/tutorials/backpacking-through-europe.md

 ### Introduction

 Backpacking is a form of low-cost independent travel.
-It includes the use of public transportation, inexpensive hostels and are often longer in duration than conventional vacations.
+It includes the use of public transportation, inexpensive hostels and is often longer in duration than conventional vacations.
 This article explores the European Backpackers Index from 2018.
 The dataset contains tourist prices and other data for 56 of the most popular